-- 4. To remain a resident of the premises during the term of the lease, or to continue to pay tenant's share of the rent during the term, unless:

-- a. the person at their own expense, locates a tenant to sublet their share, the new tenant being acceptable to other parties of this agreement; and

-- b. written consent to sublet is obtained from the owner/manager of the premises (if that is required in the lease).

-- 5. That any repairs or improvements to the premises which will be paid for by all the tenants shall be approved in advance, when the cost exceeds \$
+This agreement made this c contract between: lay of , 20, is a ,,, , ,,, , These persons have signed a lease for from to A security or damage deposit of \$, (c ises, and the parties wish to provide for renting the above premises. owner/manager) of tl he above prem- WE THEREFORE AGREE: 1.
+To follow the rules and conditions se 2.
+To each pay 1/ of the foll this premises.
+(Check if applicable) Rent (\$/ month) Electricity Utilities General maintenance Damages not due to Other negligence of any p erson 3.
+That 1/ of the security de eposit is the property y of each of us.
+4. To remain a resident of the premises continue to pay tenant's share of the re- a. the person at their own expense, loc the new tenant being acceptable to oth b. written consent to sublet is obtained premises (if that is required in the lease ent during the term, i cates a tenant to sub her parties of this ag I from the owner/ma unless: Det their share, Dreement; and 5.
+That any repairs or improvements to by all the tenants shall be approved in \$ -

-- 6. If pets are permitted under the lease, each pet owner shall be solely responsible for all damages caused by their pet.
+6. If pets are permitted under the lease, each pet owner shall be solely responsible for all damages caused by their pet.
 This includes, but is not limited to, damage to furniture, carpeting, doors, lawn and garden.

-- 7. To the special conditions as set forth below:
+7. To the special conditions as set forth below:

 - a.
 Food

 - b.
 Cleanliness

 - c.
 Sharing of personal items

 - d.
 Smoking, drinking alcohol, drugs

 - e.
 Overnight guests and visitors

 - f.
 Privacy

 - g.
 Noise/Study times

 - h.
 Security

 - i.
 Other